-He had a brief spell at Everton and has spent the last four seasons with Watford, helping them win promotion back to the Premier League in 2020-21.
+He had a brief spell at Everton and has spent the last five seasons with Watford, making over 100 appearances for the club.

 Giggs called time on his remarkable 23-year playing career in 2014 and then moved into coaching.
-He looked set to lead Wales at Euro 2020 but was arrested for assault before the tournament began.
+He had 24 games in charge of Wales but stepped away from his role in November 2020 after being arrested.

 LW: Gabriel Obertan (Federico Macheda, ’56)

 Obertan failed to make the grade at Old Trafford, scoring one goal in 28 appearances before joining Newcastle United on a permanent deal in 2011.

-Since leaving Tyneside in 2016, the winger has played for Anzhi Makhachkala, Wigan Athletic, Levski Sofia and BB Erzurumspor.
+Since leaving Tyneside in 2016, the winger has played for Anzhi Makhachkala, Wigan Athletic, Levski Sofia, BB Erzurumspor and US side Charlotte Independence.

 Macheda burst onto the scene with that winning goal against Aston Villa in 2009 but never hit the same heights again.
-After several years in the English second tier, the 29-year-old now plays for Panathinaikos in Greece.
+After several years in the English second tier, the 30-year-old now plays for Panathinaikos in Greece.

 ST: Danny Welbeck (Nani, 56)

 Despite being a fan favourite at Old Trafford, Welbeck was deemed surplus to requirements by Van Gaal and joined Arsenal in 2014.

 The striker was plagued by injury problems during his five years with the Gunners and is now trying to rebuild his career at Brighton.

-After leaving United in 2015, Nani had spells in Turkey, Spain, Italy and Portugal before joining MLS side Orlando City in 2019, where he continues to score stunning goals.
+After leaving United in 2015, Nani had spells in Turkey, Spain, Portugal and America before joining Serie A side Venezia on an 18-month deal in January 2022.